Chapter 7 : A Conversation with a Hat

 A Conversation with a Hat

 The boys joined the queue of students filing out of the train.
-Most of the students were going one way, but a voice cried out from another direction, "Firs'-years!
+Most of the students were going one way, towards some waiting carriages, but a voice cried out, "Firs'-years!
 Firs'-years over here!"

 Michael said softly to Liam, "That's Hagrid.
 He's the caretaker, and he teaches the Advanced Magical Creatures classes.
 Archie said he's a good guy."